vedantt21/nos3-mantle/docs/wiki/Scenario_cFS.md

 ## Learning Goals

 By the end of this scenario, you should be able to:
-* Understand what the Core Flight System (cFS) is and its capabilities as a flight software framework
+* Understand what the Core Flight System (cFS) is and its capabilities as a flight software framework.
-* Navigate the essential applications (CI/TO, DS, FM, LC, SC, SCH) and their interactions
+* Navigate the essential applications (CI/TO, DS, FM, LC, SC, SCH) and their interactions.
-* Modify tables for various applications to customize their behavior for specific mission needs
+* Modify tables for various applications to customize their behavior for specific mission needs.
-* Trace end-to-end command and telemetry flows through the system
+* Trace end-to-end command and telemetry flows through the system.
-* Implement basic operational scenarios combining multiple cFS applications
+* Implement basic operational scenarios combining multiple cFS applications.

 ## Prerequisites